🎨

 How to Join

-The Facebook group link is built right into the app - look for the Facebook icon (f) in the top toolbar.
+The Facebook group link is built right in - look for the Facebook icon (f) in the top toolbar.
 Click it and it will take you directly to the group page where you can request to join.

 Stay in the Loop

-Joining the group is the single best way to stay informed about new colors, recipe updates, upcoming features, and tips from fellow artists.
+Joining the group is the best way to swap practical tips, ask questions, and connect with fellow artists using the app.
 We highly recommend it.

 16